 Limit on credit.
-The amount of credit you can claim is not limited to the amount of your tax.
-Tax credit refundable.
-For 2021, you can get a refund for any part of the credit.
+The amount of credit you can claim is limited to the amount of your tax.

+Tax credit not refundable.
+For 2023, you cannot get a refund for any part of the credit that is more than this limit.

-VI.
-Employment Taxes For Household Employers
+V. Employment Taxes For Household Employers

 If you pay someone to come to your home and care for your dependent or spouse, you may be a household employer.
 If you are a household employer, you will need an employer identification number (EIN) and you may have to pay employment taxes.
-If the individuals who work in your home are self-employed, you are not liable for any of the taxes discussed in this section.
+If the individuals who work in your home are selfemployed, you are not liable for any of the taxes discussed in this section.
 Self-employed persons who are in business for themselves are not household employees.
 Usually, you are not a household employer if the person who cares for your dependent or spouse does so at his or her home or place of business.